Comparing Latch (NASDAQ:LTCH) & Resideo Technologies (NYSE:REZI)

 Resideo Technologies has higher revenue and earnings than Latch.

-33.7% of Latch shares are held by institutional investors.
-Comparatively, 86.0% of Resideo Technologies shares are held by institutional investors.
-0.1% of Resideo Technologies shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+86.0% of Resideo Technologies shares are owned by institutional investors.
+Comparatively, 33.7% of Latch shares are owned by institutional investors.
+0.1% of Resideo Technologies shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

 Summary